lunarmodules/ldoc/doc/doc.md

 An LDoc feature which is particularly useful for C extensions is _module merging_.
 If several files are all marked as `@module lib` then a single module `lib` is generated, containing all the docs from the separate files.
+For this, use `merge=true`.

 See 'tests/examples/mylib.c' for the full example.